AgnerPiton/Data-Projects/README.md

 - Raw EEG signals were transformed into Spectrograms.
 A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
 So a spectrogram is a 2D array, where one axis represents frequencies, and the other represents time.
-- Goal of identifying which of the 5 sleep stages the participant was by using his/her brain wave signals.
+- Goal of identifying in which of the 5 sleep stages the participant was, by using their brain wave signals.
 - Oversampling to balance the datasets.
 - Checkpoint to extract the best model.
 - Use of keras with 2 towers of 2D convolutions.